Five Minneapolis council members propose letting voters decide future of MPD

-Minneapolis voters would be able to decide in November whether to eliminate the police department requirement from the city charter and replace it with a new department “to provide for community safety and violence prevention,” under a proposal floated Friday by five City Council members.
+Minneapolis voters would decide in November whether to eliminate the city charter's requirement for police staffing and replace it with a new department "to provide for community safety and violence prevention," under a proposal floated Friday by five City Council members.

-The announcement comes at a time when council members are facing increased scrutiny to further define a plan to “begin the process of ending” the Minneapolis Police Department following George Floyd’s death.
+The announcement comes at a time when council members are facing pressure to explain their plan to "begin the process of ending" the Minneapolis Police Department following George Floyd's death.

 The council and a separate body, the Minneapolis Charter Commission, would need to work under an expedited schedule, as they face a tight deadline to add items to the November ballot.
 The city's charter, in essence its constitution, requires City Council to fund a minimum number of police officers.